Visiting the Vienna Christmas Markets

 Grand Ferdinand Vienna

-Upmarket and with a modern twist, this gorgeous hotel offers affordable luxury in the central city.
+Upmarket and with a modern twist, the Grand Ferdinand Vienna offers affordable luxury in the central city.
 Located just a short walk from the Karlsplatz Christmas market and Belvedere Palace, you’ll have all the festivities right on your doorstep.

 The perfect choice for budget travellers or those going it alone, the Hotel Domizil offers incredible value for money.
 The rooms exude old-world charm, and you’ll be positioned just steps away from the Stephansplatz market and shopping streets.